circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 In both of these (and many other) use cases, automatic, dynamic generation of your configuration files will optimize your CircleCI experience and save your team both time and money.

-CircleCI's Dynamic Configuration feature uses a `setup workflow` configuration.
+CircleCI's dynamic configuration feature uses a `setup workflow` configuration.
 A `setup workflow` can contain jobs that `setup` children pipelines through computed pipeline parameters, or by generating followup pipelines via pre-existing scripts.
 These computed pipeline parameters and/or generated `config.yaml` files can then be passed into an additional `config.yaml` that potentially exists in outside directories.

-In summary, CircleCI's Dynamic Configuration allows you to:
+In summary, CircleCI's dynamic configuration allows you to:

 - Execute conditional workflows/commands
 - Pass pipeline parameter values and/or generate additional configuration
 - Trigger separate `config.yml` configurations which exist outside the default parent `.circleci/` directory

-To use our Dynamic Configuration feature, you can add the key `setup` with a value of `true` to the top-level of your parent configuration file (in the `.circleci/` directory).
-This will designate that `config.yaml` as a `setup workflow` configuration, enabling you and your team to get up and running with Dynamic Configuration.
+To use our dynamic configuration feature, you can add the key `setup` with a value of `true` to the top-level of your parent configuration file (in the `.circleci/` directory).
+This will designate that `config.yaml` as a `setup workflow` configuration, enabling you and your team to get up and running with dynamic configuration.

-See the [Getting Started](#getting-started-with-dynamic-config-in-circleci) section below for more information.
+See the [Getting started](#getting-started-with-dynamic-config-in-circleci) section below for more information.

-## Getting Started with Dynamic Config in CircleCI
+## Getting started with dynamic config in CircleCI
 {: #getting-started-with-dynamic-config-in-circleci }

 To get started with Dynamic Config in CircleCI: